-ART291 Beginning Sculpture 6 lab hr/wk, 3 cr.
+ART291 Beginning Sculpture 1 class and 4 lab hr/wk, 3 cr.

 Introduces the use of materials, tools, and methods of sculpture.
 Explores the three-dimensional form and its potential for personal expression.
 Emphasizes design approaches, drawing on historical and contemporary examples.
 Uses principles of design to create and critically analyze works in process.
 Recommended: ART117 with a grade of C or better.
-W, Sp
+F

-ART292 Ceramic Sculpture 6 lab hr/wk, 3 cr.
+ART292 Ceramic Sculpture 1 class and 4 lab hr/wk, 3 cr.